 When Mimi came to our Columbia, SC, dental office, her chief concerns were to reestablish a more youthful smile.
 She wanted to replace old style dental crowns that did not look natural.
 She’d had extensive work on two of the teeth from early childhood issues.

 We restored her mouth, improved the color of her teeth and more using modern ceramic materials that can block color.
 She will continue to enjoy her new dental crowns for several years.

 Are there any alternatives to getting a dental crown after root canal therapy?

 Yes, there are alternatives that your dentist can provide depending on your individual needs.
 These alternatives include dental bridges, inlays and onlays, and composite resin fillings.
 Each of these options can provide protection for the remaining tooth structure during root canal therapy.
 With careful consideration, your dentist can help you decide which alternative is your best option.

 Are dental crowns necessary after a root canal procedure?

 Yes.
 Most, if not all, root canal procedures include a dental crown placement.
 Placing a crown after a root canal treatment will ensure that your tooth’s structure is stable.
 The new crown will protect against further damage as well.
 Your tooth is more susceptible to permanent tooth sensitivity and new infections without a crown placement after a root canal procedure.

 Dental crowns typically last about 15 years.
 Dental crowns can last up to 30 years if you properly keep up with a great oral health routine.
 Diligent brushing and flossing, as well as using mouthwash will greatly increase the lifespan of your dental crown.

 Can you whiten a dental crown?

 No. Dental crowns do not respond to traditional teeth whitening treatments.
-They are made of highly stain-resistant material that can not be bleached.
+They consist of highly stain-resistant material that does not easily stain.
 You can however remove surface stains by using mouthwash.